Give Buffalo XOEarth Awards to eco friends and others to thank them for their past or pledged environmental actions.

 Earth GuardiansIn recognition of their crucial work in the protection of our biosphere, we are honored to dedicate the Buffalo XOEarth Awards to Earth Guardians.

 Earth Guardians are youth leaders using their voices, hearts and minds to take meaningful action for our planet.
 You’ll find in their stories an inspiration for getting involved at any age.

-Support the Earth Guardians at www.earthguardians.org.
+Join, participate and support the Earth Guardians at www.earthguardians.org.

 XOEarth Award Printing TipsTo print these awards, first go to your browser’s file menu and then to print preview.
 Decide which page you want to print.
 Set the margins to zero.
 Increase the custom size to between 100% to 107% depending on your browser.
 Then print.

 In the print preview window, there should be 4 designs per page – on two or more pages.
 If you don’t see 4 designs per page, un-maximize the browser window and then adjust the width of the browser window so that it is about 1/3 the width of your full screen.
 The webpage should look narrow.
 Open the print preview window again.
 Then print.

 For more printing tips see XOEarth.org/printing-tips.

 There are two kinds of XOEarth Awards – Fast and Slow.
 Slow XOEarth Awards have a place to write the name of the person being honored, the eco action they have taken, and the name of the presenter.
 Fast XOEarth Awards don’t need to be filled out.

 To see more XOEarth environmental awards that you can copy and share, or print and give to others for their eco actions, go to XOEarth.org/Awards.